 The deadline to apply for the 2019-2020 academic year is Feb.
 1, 2019.
 Applications may be submitted in paper form (preferred) or electronically.

 The externship in Adolescent Medicine offers a range of didactic and practicum experiences, with a particular focus on eating disorder patients.
-The extern works as a multidisciplinary team member in the Eating Disorders Clinic located at the Children's National Friendship Heights Outpatient Center.
+The extern works as a multidisciplinary team member in the Eating Disorders Clinic located at Children's National Friendship Heights.
 The extern works closely with the department’s clinical psychologist, who provides weekly individual as well as group supervision.